samirsenapati/pdf-generator-for-wp/replit.md

 ## How to Download and Install

 ### Download the Plugin
-The production-ready plugin is available as **finalpdf.zip** (10.3MB) in the root directory of this Replit.
+The production-ready plugin is available as **finalpdf-2.0.1.zip** (10.3MB) in the root directory of this Replit.

 ### Installation Steps
-1. Download `finalpdf.zip` from this Replit
+1. Download `finalpdf-2.0.1.zip` from this Replit
 2. Go to your WordPress Admin → Plugins → Add New → Upload Plugin
-3. Choose the `finalpdf.zip` file
+3. Choose the `finalpdf-2.0.1.zip` file
 4. Click "Install Now"
 5. Activate the plugin
 6. Configure under FinalPDF menu in WordPress admin